128technology/docs/docs/wan_site_assignment.md

 	![Assign to Site](/img/wan_site_assign2.png)

 3. Select the site from from the **Site** list.
-If you are onboarding a **conductor-managed device, do not select Manage Configuration from Mist** under Manage Configuration.
-This allows the device to reach out to the conductor IP address specified when the site was created to receive configuration information.

 	![Site List](/img/wan_site_assign3_nomist.png)

-4. If you are onboarding a **Mist-managed device** (using SSR 6.0 software) select **Manage Configuration from Mist** under Manage Configuration.
+4. Select **Manage Configuration from Mist** under Manage Configuration.
 If this is not selected, the router will not be managed by Mist.

 	![Managed by Mist](/img/wan_site_assign4.png)